ielab/llm-rankers/README.md

 # llm-rankers
-Document Ranking with Large Language Models.
+Pointwise, Listwise, Pairwise and [Setwise](https://arxiv.org/pdf/2310.09497.pdf) Document Ranking with Large Language Models.
 > Note: The current code base only supports T5-style open-source LLMs, and OpenAI APIs for several methods.
 We are in the process of implementing support for more LLMs.

 ---